meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ### Combine filters

-You can combine task filters to get tasks meeting specific requirements.
+You can combine task filters.
 Use the ampersand character (`&`) to combine filters, equivalent to a logical `AND`.

-The following code sample returns all `documentAdditionOrUpdate` and `documentDeletion` type tasks with `processing` status in the `movies` index:
+The following code sample returns all tasks in the `movies` index that have the type `documentAdditionOrUpdate` or `documentDeletion` and have the `status` of `processing`.

 <CodeSamples id="async_guide_multiple_filters_1" />